 MEET SIONA BENJAMIN

-As a Bene Israel Jew from India now living in the United States, I am a transcultural artist.
+As a Bene Israel Jew from India now living in the United States, I create transcultural art and cross cultural art.
 My perspective bridges the traditional and the modern, and sparks discourse across cultures.

 Many blue-skinned characters populate my paintings.
 This self-portrait of sorts takes on many roles and forms through which I theatrically explore ancient and contemporary dilemmas.
 These characters enact their stories – often myths from various cultures and religions — becoming symbols of a timeless global identity free of prejudices and boundaries.